 Goat is very much the meat of choice in a great many countries around the world, particularly in the Middle East, many other parts of Asia and North Africa.
-It is naturally a very fatty meat - not unlike lamb or mutton - so is ideally suited to long, slow cooking.
-This Indian style recipe sees the goat meat stewed in a spicy tomato and onion based sauce in a traditional Indian karahi cooking vessel before being served ultra tender on a bed of turmeric spiced rice.
+It is naturally a very fatty meat—not unlike lamb or mutton—so it's ideally suited to long, slow cooking.
+This Indian style recipe sees the goat meat stewed in a spicy tomato and onion-based sauce in a traditional Indian karahi cooking vessel before being served ultra tender on a bed of turmeric spiced rice.

 Prep time: 10 min

 Yields: 2 servings

 - 1 large white onion

 - 2 teaspoons garam masala